10 Tips for a Successful Crane Setup

 Use common sense.
 If doesn’t look right, stop.
 If it doesn’t act right, stop.
 If it doesn’t feel right, stop.
 Products are never a replacement for common sense.
 Use your common sense.
 You never know, the life you save may be your own.

 DICA, Guthrie Center, Iowa, has been specializing in building a better outrigger pad since 1988.
-By creating engineered solutions for improving equipment stability and ergonomic safety, DICA is leading the way in product innovation for outrigger pads and crane mats.
+By creating engineered solutions for improving equipment stability and ergonomic crane safety, DICA is leading the way in product innovation for outrigger pads and crane mats.
 DICA outrigger pads and crane mats are used in 20+ countries and on 6 continents around the world in construction, maintenance, electrical utility, oil and gas and tree care as well as local, state and federal government agencies.

 DICA employs a three-step fitting process, including identification of the key data points for the equipment and the maximum outrigger reaction force.
 Then we work with customers to determine soil bearing capacity.
 Finally, we determine the proper material, construction and thickness needed for the outrigger pad or crane mat to distribute the load over the intended area.